Edward John Harper: Life

 Harper was born on July 23, 1910, in the Bay Ridge neighborhood of Brooklyn, New York.
 He initially began a career as an accountant, but he later felt called to become a missionary and entered the Redemptorists in 1933, making his temporary profession of religious vows as a member of the congregation on August 2 of the following year.
 He was ordained a priest on June 18, 1939.
-He was then assigned by his superiors to serve on various islands of the Caribbean.
+He then fulfilled assignments in Puerto Rico, Santo Domingo, and the Virgin Islands.

 On July 23, 1960, Harper was appointed by Pope John XXIII as the first Apostolic Prefect of the newly erected Apostolic Prelature of the Virgin Islands and Titular Bishop of Heraclea Pontica.
 He received his episcopal consecration on the following October 6 from Bryan J. McEntegart, Bishop of Brooklyn, with Bishops William Tibertus McCarty and James Edward McManus serving as co-consecrators, at Our Lady of Perpetual Help Church in Brooklyn.

 Upon the elevation of his prelature to the Diocese of Saint Thomas, Harper was named its first bishop on April 20, 1977.
-After twenty-five years of service in the Virgin Islands, he retired on October 16, 1985, upon which he was given the title of Bishop Emeritus of Saint Thomas.
+He retired on October 16, 1985.
 He died on December 2, 1990, at the age of 80 years.